-The cancellation rate in the first second quarter of 2024 was in line with the prior year.
-We have observed generally stable cancellation rates in recent years, though we have seen periods of elevated cancellation rates from time to time.
-Because we recognize revenue revenues from bookings when the traveler checks in, our reported revenue is revenues are not at risk of being reversed due to cancellations.
-Increases in cancellation rates can negatively impact our marketing efficiency as a result of incurring performance marketing expense expenses at the time a booking is made even though that booking could be canceled in the future if it was booked under a flexible cancellation policy.
+The cancellation rate in the second third quarter of 2024 was slightly lower than the cancellation rate in line with the prior year.
+We have observed generally stable cancellation rates in recent years, though we have seen periods third quarter of elevated cancellation rates from time to time.
+2023.
+Because we recognize revenues from bookings when the traveler checks in, our reported revenues are not at risk of being reversed due to cancellations.
+Increases in cancellation rates can negatively impact our marketing efficiency as a result of incurring performance marketing expenses at the time a booking is made even though that booking could be canceled in the future if it was booked under a flexible cancellation policy.

-Our global average daily rates ("ADRs") increased decreased approximately 1% on a constant currency basis in the first second quarter of 2024 as compared to the first second quarter of 2023, driven primarily by higher ADRs in Europe.
-The increase in our global ADRs in the first quarter of 2024 as compared to the first quarter of 2023, was negatively impacted by approximately one percentage point from changes in geographical mix in our business driven primarily by a higher mix of room nights from Asia, which is a lower ADR region.
-The year-over-year increase decrease in our global ADRs has resulted in our accommodation gross bookings growing faster slower than our room nights in the first second quarter of 2024.
+Our global average daily rates ("ADRs") decreased approximately by less than 1% on a constant currency basis in the second third quarter of 2024 as compared to the second third quarter of 2023, driven primarily by a lower mix of room nights in North America, which is a higher ADR region, and a higher mix of room nights from Asia, which is a lower ADR region.
+Excluding the changes in regional mix, our global ADRs on a constant currency basis increased year-over-year by less than 1%.
+The year-over-year decrease in our global ADRs has resulted in our accommodation gross bookings growing slower than our room nights in the second third quarter of 2024.
 It is difficult to predict what the trend in industry ADRs will be in the future.

 We focus on relentless innovation to grow our business by providing a best-in-class user experience with intuitive, easy-to-use online platforms that aim to exceed the expectations of online consumers.
 We have a long-term strategy to create an ideal traveler experience, offering our customers relevant options and connections at the times and in the language they want them, making trips booked with us seamless, easy, and valuable.
 We refer to this as the "Connected Trip."
 The goal of our Connected Trip vision is to offer a differentiated and personalized online travel planning, booking, payment, and in-trip experience for each trip, enhanced by a robust loyalty program that provides value to travelers and partners across all trips.
 We believe these efforts will help improve traveler loyalty, frequency, and mix of direct bookings over time.
-We believe these improvements will benefit revenue revenues growth and marketing efficiency in the future, however, to the extent our non-accommodation services have lower margins and increase as a percentage of our total business, our operating margins may be negatively affected.
+We believe these improvements will benefit revenues revenue growth and marketing efficiency in the future, however, to the extent our non-accommodation services have lower margins and increase as a percentage of our total business, our operating margins may be negatively affected.

 We believe that our mobile app is an important platform for experiencing the Connected Trip since the app travels with the traveler.
-The mix of our room nights booked on a mobile app in the first second quarter of 2024 was approximately 51% 53%, up versus approximately 46% 47% in the first second quarter of 2023.
+The mix of our room nights booked on a mobile app in the second third quarter of 2024 was approximately 53%, a mid-fifties percentage, up versus approximately 47% from a low-fifties percentage in the second third quarter of 2023.
 The significant majority of room nights booked on our mobile apps are direct, and we continue to see favorable repeat direct booking behavior from consumers in our mobile apps, which allow us more opportunities to engage directly with consumers.
-The revenue revenues earned on a transaction on a mobile app may be less than a typical desktop transaction as we see different consumer purchasing patterns across devices.
+The revenues earned on a transaction on a mobile app may be less than a typical desktop transaction as we see different consumer purchasing patterns across devices.
 For example, accommodation reservations made on a mobile app typically are for shorter lengths of stay and have lower accommodation ADRs.